vespa-engine/blog/_drafts/lucene-linguistics.md

 All the parameters are of type `String`, so they can easily be stored in a configuration file!

 When it comes to discovery of the text analysis components, it is done using the Java Service Provider Interface ([SPI](https://www.baeldung.com/java-spi)).
-In practical terms this means that when components are prepared in a certain way then they become available without explicit coding!
+In practical terms, this means that when components are prepared in a certain way then they become available without explicit coding!
 You can think of it as [plugins](https://en.wikipedia.org/wiki/Plug-in_%28computing%29).

 The trickiest bit was to configure Vespa to load resource files required for the Lucene components.
 Luckily, there is a `CustomAnalyzer.Builder` factory method that accepts a Path parameter.
 Even more luck comes from the fact that `Path` is the type exposed by the [Vespa configuration definition language](https://docs.vespa.ai/en/reference/config-files.html)!
-With all that in place it was possible to load resource files from the application package just by providing a relative path to files.
+With all that in place, it was possible to load resource files from the application package just by providing a relative path to files.
 Voila!

 All that was nice, but it made simple application packages more complicated than they needed to be: